 This video zooms in from a view of the night sky, through the constellation of Cetus, to end on the NASA/ESA Hubble Space Telescope observations of massive galaxy cluster Abell 370 and its surroundings.

 Numerous galaxies are lensed by the mass of Abell 370.
-The most stunning demonstration of gravitational lensing can be seen just below the centre of the cluster.
-Nicknamed “the Dragon”, this extended feature is made up of a multitude of duplicated images of a spiral galaxy which lies beyond the cluster.
+The most stunning demonstration of gravitational lensing can be seen just below the center of the cluster.
+Nicknamed “the Dragon”, this extended feature is made up of a multitude of duplicated images of a spiral galaxy that lies beyond the cluster.

 This image of Abell 370 and its surroundings was made as part of the new Beyond Ultra-deep Frontier Fields And Legacy Observations (BUFFALO) survey.
 This project, led by European astronomers from the Niels Bohr Institute (Denmark) and Durham University (UK), was designed to succeed the successful Frontier Fields project.
 101 Hubble orbits — corresponding to 160 hours of precious observation time — have been dedicated to exploring the six Frontier Field galaxy clusters.
 These additional observations focus on the regions surrounding the galaxy clusters, allowing for a larger field of view.